usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 ### III-7.5175 Fixed seating (ADAAG §4.1.3(18)).

-At least five percent of fixed or built- in seating or tables must be accessible.Wheelchair seating spaces in assembly areas and restaurants are not subject to this requirement but, rather, are covered by specific requirements for &quot;assembly areas&quot; and &quot;restaurants.&quot;
+At least five percent of fixed or built- in seating or tables must be accessible.
+Wheelchair seating spaces in assembly areas and restaurants are not subject to this requirement but, rather, are covered by specific requirements for &quot;assembly areas&quot; and &quot;restaurants.&quot;